FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

 Other portfolio strings (CLAUDE.md FAQ schema, the index.html FAQPage block, llms.txt) currently describe the d = 2.47 result as a “pooled-SD Cohen’s d across a 90-day post-launch window” rather than as the controlled within-subjects study documented above.
 Those framings are inconsistent with the actual experimental design as published on project-finlogix.html line 1281.
 The published study is paired-within-subjects, not before/after pooled-SD.
 The published n is 15 participants, not the user-population aggregate.
 The published time horizon is the controlled task session, not a 90-day observation window.

 This inconsistency is on me to reconcile.
 Either the 90-day post-launch framing refers to a separate observational follow-up I conducted but did not document in the case study (in which case it deserves its own methodology disclosure), or it is an editorial slip in copy that has migrated across the portfolio over multiple iterations (in which case the correction is to bring the FAQ schema and meta strings into line with the line-1281 published methodology).
 My current best read is the latter.
 The corrective action is to rewrite the FAQ schema entries to match the methodology described above, and to update CLAUDE.md to flag the previous “90-day pooled-SD” copy as deprecated.
-That work is queued as a follow-up to this disclosure.
+That reconciliation has since been completed across the portfolio (2026-06-15): the FAQ schema, meta strings, and threads widgets now match the line-1281 methodology, and CLAUDE.md flags the previous copy as deprecated.

 The integrity principle: published numbers should match their underlying methodology, and where two framings of the same number diverge across portfolio surfaces, the methodology page is the canonical source.
 This page is now that canonical source for d = 2.47.